username-pass/bookmarklets/README.md

 I don't have any ideas on what to add, or much motivation.
 My school district blocked bookmarklets, so I am not sure whether I should show my bypass or not.
 If you have any ideas, I will be happy to do it.

+I haven't properly updated this in ages, but this will stay up, so others could use it.

 ### currently working on:

 ideas...